 - The email should now be listed in the Scheduled Emails list (WooCommerce > Reminder Emails > Scheduled Emails tab).

-- Wait until the scheduled time has passed and make sure to visit a page on your site, this can be any page (frontend or backend). (read more about why this is necessary here: How scheduling works in WordPress).
+- Wait until the scheduled time has passed and make sure to visit a page on your site, this can be any page (frontend or backend) and will make sure a WP Cron event will be triggered.

 - Verify that the email is sent.
 Congratulations!
-You have succesfully setup automatic woocommerce payment reminders 🙂
+You have successfully setup automatic WooCommerce payment reminders

 Did the email not get sent?
 Here’s a few steps to troubleshoot what went wrong:

-- If the email is still not send, try manually sending it by pressing the ‘play’ icon in the scheduled emails list.
+- If the email is still not sent, try manually sending it by pressing the ‘play’ icon in the scheduled emails list.